Managing a Project

 Users are always added with the Member role initially.
 You can change their role after they have been added.

-In the “Add users to project” box, click on the “Show form” button to make the forms to add a user visible.
+In the “Manage Project Users” box, click on the “Add users to the project” button to make the forms to add a user visible.
 Then add the Academic Cloud usernames (e.g. johndoe1) or the email addresses associated with them (e.g. example.user@uni-goettingen.de) for each user you want to add in the provided text box, one user per line.
-Then click the “Add users to be member” box.
+Then click the “Add users” box.
 This is shown in the screenshot below.

 Screenshot of a form to add users to the project, which consists of a text box to enter Academic Cloud usernames or their associated email addresses and a button to add users with the Member role.